LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 * Conversations which are currently waiting in queue in any of the skills assigned to the agents of the "Sales" group.
 * Conversations which are currently assigned to agents of the "Sales" group.

-The above assumes that no filters are enabled and thus represents the default view of the manager workspace.
+The above assumes that no filters are enabled and thus represents the default view of the Manager Workspace.

 The following filters can be applied to the sections listed above: